swTVM: Towards Optimized Tensor Code Generation for Deep Learning on Sunway Many-Core Processor: Evaluation

-The \textit{swTVM} executes on the x86/64 processor with operating system of CentOS 7.3.
+In this section, we evaluate the performance of the codes generated by \textit{swTVM} on a CG of Sunway processor.
+We compare \textit{swTVM} with \textit{swCaffe}~\cite{li2018swcaffe}, which is the deep learning framework customized for Sunway.
+We present the end-to-end performance and the operator-level performance to demonstrate the efficiency of \textit{swTVM}, and we provide the roofline model analysis to better understand the generated codes.
+Besides, we show the compilation overhead of \textit{swTVM}.

+For benchmarks, we select eight representative deep learning models that are the widely-used in inference tasks, as shown in Table~\ref{tab:benchmarks}.
+Notably, \textit{swCaffe} fails to execute ShuffleNet and Bert-base due to unsupported layers (e.g., permute, layernorm, and embedding).
+While \textit{swTVM} supports them and generates high-performance codes for them, demonstrating its portability.
+Each model under each batch size is executed for 100 times and the average execution time is reported.

+\textit{swTVM} performs the compilation on the x86 platform.
 The compilation environment includes gcc/g++ 4.8.5 and Python 3.6.2.
-We set batch size to 1 during the evaluation.
-The generated code by \textit{swTVM} is a group of C files, which are then compiled by Sunway native compiler (sw5cc for C and sw5CC for C++) with \textit{-O3}.
+The codes generated by \textit{swTVM} is a group of C/C++ files, which are then compiled by Sunway native compilers (sw5cc for C and sw5CC for C++) with \textit{-O3}. \textit{swCaffe} is configured with the recommended high-performance libraries, including \textit{swDNN} and \textit{xMath}.
+And all optimization macros (e.g., offloading \textit{im2col}, \textit{relu}, \textit{pooling}, \textit{batchnorm} operators to \textit{swDNN}) are enabled.